 When sufficient rigidity is not available for a machine, a dummy inertia plate at the nearest position to the actuator will help reduce resonance with the machine.
 The following explains the installation of a dummy inertia plate.
-The diameter of the extension shaft should be Ø60mm or over for models with 45N-m or larger maximum output torques, Ø90mm or over for 70 to 300N-m models, or Ø150mm or over for 500N-m models.
+The diameter of the extension shaft should be Ø60mm or over for models with 45N-m or larger maximum output torques, and Ø90mm or over for 70 to 75N-m models.